ifernandolopez/multimodal_mortality_covid/CONFIGURE.md

 ## 3. Create a virtual environment (once)

-After activating python 3.9.19, create a virtual environment named .venv in the directory:
+After activating python 3.9.19, create a virtual environment named .venv in the directory.
+The steps differ slightly depending on the setup tool.

+# Option 1: pynv or conda

+Once python 3.9.19 is active (via pyenv local or conda activate), create a standard virtual environment in the project directory:

 ```bash
 cd ~/multimodal_mortality_covid
 python -m venv .venv
 ```

+# Option 2: uv

+If you're using uv, create the virtual environment as follows:

+uv venv .venv

 ## 4. Activate the virtual environment (every session)

-Activate the virtual environment:
+After creating the virtual environment in step 3, you must activate it at the start of each session.
+The activation step is the same for all options:

 ```bash
 cd ~/multimodal_mortality_covid